wheresmyjetpack/old-scrapeo/README.md

 * Made output from meta commands more readable by using indentation
 * Added ANSI colors to output
 * `--articles` option prints information about content encapsualted by the HTML5 `article` sectioning element
+* Improved how meta tags are searched for with the `--allmeta` option so that more meaningful data is returned